Find mold before it becomes a major mold problem

 However, it does mean that you must take immediate action.
-Many people actually live in a home with mold and never realize itâ€™s there.
+Many people actually live in a home with mold and never realize it is there.
 They ignore the warning signs until the problem reaches a point where the mold is taking over and affecting their health.

-Warning Signs of Mold :
+Warning Signs of a Mold Problem:

-Therefore, itâ€™s important to be aware of what the signs are that you may be sharing your home with more than just your family.
+It is so important to be aware of what the signs are that you may be sharing your home with more than just your family.
 Signs that you may have mold include (but are not limited to):

-A strange odor:
+A strange odor

-The appearance of mold:
+The appearance of mold

 In your shower stall or bathtub, it is easy to distinguish normal soap scum from mold.
-However, in the basement or cellar you may have to investigate a little further to find the mold.
+However, in the basement or cellar, you may have to investigate a little further to find the mold.
 Mold will take hold of damp areas, so if you have a wall or floor where dampness collects, mold could very well be there as well.
 It can hide in corners or dark areas all over your home.
 Virtually no area is immune.

 Because mold is not always visible, it can be difficult realizing that you do indeed have a mold problem.
 If you feel listless, congested and experience watering eyes while in your home, these can all be signs of the presence of mold.
 It is not uncommon for a person who lives in a home that has mold to feel better while at work or out shopping.
 Their health problems begin the moment they step through their front door.
 Mold can often be the cause of this.

 Do You Have a Mold Problem?

-If you do think that you may have a mold problem, you’ll need to put on your investigator hat and get to work.
-Check all moist areas of your home first.
-If that doesnâ€™t turn up any mold consider calling in a professional.
+If you do suspect that you may have a mold problem, you’ll need to put on your investigator hat and get to work right away.
+Mold can become a serious issue very quickly so you won’t want to waste any time.

 The most important takeaway is that once you suspect a potential mold problem (no matter how small), you do something about it and take action right away.
-Ignoring the warning signs that you may have mold only prolongs the problems youâ€™ll experience.
+Ignoring the warning signs that you may have mold only prolongs the problems you will experience.
 Be aggressive in locating the source of the mold and addressing it.
 After all, nothing is more important than your health and the health of your family.
 Mold can become a serious issue very quickly if left untreated.

 Further Recommended Reading :